About the programme

 For its first five years, the show was well-known for its double-act of studio presenter David Clayton and ‘runner’ Becky Betts.
-Since Becky left in 2013, Kirsteen Thorne, Julie Reinger and Sophie Little are now our main clue-hunters, with Julie Reinger also having been a regular in 2013 and 2014, and various others standing-in from time-to-time!
+Becky left in 2013 and Kirsteen Thorne and Sophie Little are now our main clue-hunters, with Julie Reinger also having been a regular in 2013 and 2014, and various others standing-in from time-to-time!

 David was born in North Yorkshire, but moved to Gorleston in Norfolk as a child.
 He was a night club DJ in the 1970s, particularly at the Ocean Room in Gorleston, and he also began presenting on hospital radio.
 He was part of BBC Radio Norfolk from its very early days and has presented many shows, including the Sony Award-winning Norfolk Airline.

 David has also been a presenter for Anglia Television and for BBC Look East, and in the late 1980s and early 90s worked on feature programmes for BBC Radio 4.
 He was made Assistant Editor at BBC Radio Norfolk in 1991, and in 1998 he became the Managing Editor – he’s been the boss ever since, the longest-serving in the station’s history!

 She comes from the tiny Norfolk village of Pedham, and studied at Notre Dame High School and the University of East Anglia in Norwich.
 She started at BBC Radio Norfolk as the phone answerer for David Clayton’s Early Night show on Sunday evenings in the late 1990s.
 Therefore she’s well used to David’s ways, and listeners will have noticed how she doesn’t stand for any of his nonsense!

 Kirsteen is married to Simon, and lives in South Norfok with their daughters Chloe and Abbie.
 Her most memorable Treasure Quest moment was finding her mother holding the treasure in her home village of Pedham, on Mothering Sunday in 2011!